 The SCCP does not provide for a pre-trial discovery phase.
-That being said, in specific and narrowly described circumstances, the taking of evidence as a form of precautionary measure pre-action is possible.
+That being said, in specific and narrowly described circumstances, the taking of evidence as a form of precautionary measure pre-action is possible if: (i) the law grants the right to do so; or (ii) the applicant shows credibly that the evidence is at risk or that it has a legitimate interest.
 Moreover, during proceedings, the parties may request the production of a specific document which is in the possession of the opposing party or a third party.